nikitavoloboev/data/productivity/flow/Rules.md

 ## Alfred
 - Name triggers with spaces between words (all lowercased)
 - Release all my workflows (that have no sensitive information) either in small workflows or standalone if they contain quite a bit of code
+- Add keyword triggers and descriptions to workflows even if I don't use them
+- Name all modi

 ## MindNode
 - Use lighter themes for sharing (it's nicer) (and using in general)